 When we enlist a support system into our goals we add accountability to what we say we are going to do.
 We add a fresh pair of eyes to help us see what we can’t see ourselves.
 We add emotional support to pick us up when we are down.

-Get a buddy, join a positive group, or hire a coach!
-These are all great ways to get the support we need to make a behavior stick, to get us past the sticky bits so we can reach our goals.
+Get on the buddy system, share your goals with your friends & family, join a group nutrition challenge, enlist the help of a nutrition coach, etc. These are all great ways to get the support we need to make a behavior stick, to get us past the sticky bits so we can reach our goals.

 Start With Your “Why”

-Know your why, write it down, share it with your support system, and take consistent, imperfect, action every day until you reach your success.
+2. Know your why, write it down, share it with your support system.

 Reach Out For Help

-If you have any questions, or need any help with shedding the holidays pounds, shoot me a message!
+If you have any questions, or need any help with shedding the holidays pounds, shoot me a message: email@example.com